lambdaclass/cairo_native/docs/src/mlir_post.md

 ### Back to languages

-In these intervening years since the early 2000s, the pendulum has swung back from dynamic to staticly typed languages with more advanced type systems and code analysis phases.
+In these intervening years since the early 2000s, the pendulum has swung back from dynamic to statically typed languages with more advanced type systems and code analysis phases.
 LLVM enabled Clang, and then new languages such as Rust, Julia, and Swift.
 Something these projects share in common is that they have found that many language implementation problems are best modeled at higher abstraction levels, and implemented their own intermediate representations to solve domain-specific problems, like language/library-specific optimizations, flow-sensitive type checking (e.g. for linear types), and to improve the implementation of the lowering process.
 Swift has SIL, Rust has MIR, and so on.

 ![Figure 2 from the paper "MLIR:  A Compiler Infrastructure for the End of Moore’s Law"](./assets/mlir/fig2.jpg "Figure 2 from the paper 'MLIR:  A Compiler Infrastructure for the End of Moore’s Law'")